MicrosoftDocs/azure-docs/articles/active-directory/develop/publisher-verification-overview.md

 ---
 title: Publisher verification overview
-description: An overview of publisher verification for Microsoft identity platform.
+description: Provides an overview of the publisher verification program for the Microsoft identity platform.
+Lists the benefits, program requirements, and frequently asked questions.
 services: active-directory
 author: rwike77
 manager: CelesteDG